 The article in question is well worth ten minutes of your time, and not just because it puts this unspeakable, unthinkable subject on the agenda.

-It represents a chance to see rape for what it really is – a crime that has little or nothing to do with sex and everything to do with power.
+According to defense lawyers practicing in Fairfax area, it represents a chance to see rape for what it really is – a crime that has little or nothing to do with sex and everything to do with power.

 And if enough people read it, maybe we will begin to realize that the only innocent party that has anything to be ashamed of is a society that still blames its victims.